r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 We can construct monitoring pipelines that act as wrappers around the model that involve checks at various levels (input, representations, behaviour) and potentially relay certain decisions to humans when appropriate.
 We can test the robustness of a given pipeline by assuming that the model being wrapped is adversarially trying to subvert the pipeline.
 This is the framing of [30].

 Language models have the computational hierarchy: $$(\text{prompt}, \text{weights}) \to \text{representations} \to \text{behaviour}$$.
 Just as we can steer the model with respect to each component in this hierarchy, we can also perform monitoring with respect to each component:
-* Prompt-level: monitor inputs to the model via an input classifier (as in Constitutional Classifiers [31]).
+* Prompt-level: monitor inputs to the model via an input classifier (as in Constitutional Classifiers [31]) to detect adversarial attacks or OOD inputs.
 * Weight-level: mechanistic understanding could allow us to detect phenomena like deception at the weight-level (though, unlike the other forms of monitoring, this is static over deployment).
 * Representation-level: methods like RepE [1], SAEs [2, 3], and LIT [4] allow for monitoring the properties of internal representations, e.g. [32] detects harmful behaviour using RepE.
 * Behaviour-level: monitor outputs of the model via an output classifier (as in Constitutional Classifiers [31]).